 After lunch we’ll ride out from the ranch into the surrounding countryside.
 We’ll ride along quiet country lanes, cross field headlands and ford a couple of streams to reach an old lime pit, deep in the forest.
-Return to the ranch in time to try your hand at preparing home-made traditional Bulgarian yogurt and enjoy folklore dancing with local villagers.
-Dinner
+Return to the ranch in time to try your hand at preparing home-made traditional Bulgarian yogurt and enjoy dinner packed full of local flavour.

 3 hrs ground work; 3 hrs riding.

 Day 3.
-Tuesday: From Makotzevo ranch to Belopaski monastery and return.
+Monday: From Makotzevo ranch to Baylovo and return.

-The trail today is circular and brings us back to Makotzevo ranch via a spring from where the Baylovskata River emerges.
+The trail today is circular and brings us back to Makotzevo and the ranch via a spring from where the Baylovskata River emerges.
 We reach the ranch in time for supper.

 6 hrs riding.

 Today we set off in earnest following a challenging trail that leads to the village of Smolsko: rough forest paths lead up to higher ground and eventually to Alpine meadows on the higher parts of Mount Voynyag (950 m).
 We’ll cross several rivers and some tricky, uneven ground where all the ground work you did on day one will come to the fore.
 Some of the route is too rough to ride and we’ll need to dismount and lead for about 25 to 30 mins.
 By mid-day we’ll reach a stunning meadow called Shindarska Polyana where we’ll have our picnic.
-The afternoon is quite short and it won’t be long before we pass the vines and gateway of a traditional farmhouse, complete with gorgeous veranda, perfect for a sundowner!
+The afternoon is quite short and it won’t be long before we pass the vines and gateway that lead to Smolsko village.

 Overnight traditional village house; D, B&B.